ComScore

 • Why I Love It: crowd-pleaser, sheet pan recipe, beginner-friendly, vegetarian

-Almost as easy as ordering a pie for delivery, but so much tastier.
-Feel free to riff on the toppings; we're betting crispy shards of prosciutto would pair beautifully with the briny marinated olives and sharp red onion.
+This New Year's Day dinner is almost as easy as ordering a pie for delivery, but so much tastier.
+Feel free to riff on the toppings; I'm betting crispy shards of prosciutto would pair beautifully with the briny olives and sharp red onion.

 • Time Commitment: 1 hour and 25 minutes